Blogs

 Implementing a simplified Zxing Library

 While we were going through the process of learning how to use the Zxing library, we soon found out that it was a bit troublesome trying to understand what was going on in this huge library.
 There were many tutorials out there, but a lot of the steps either confused us or were outdated.
-There were things missing from the code, or things that were different based on the library version or something was not fully clarified.
+There were things missing from the code, things that were different based on the library version, or something that was not fully clarified.
 We wanted to make a tutorial that would help anyone trying to implement a simple Zxing scanning library get a quick start to using it within their own application.

 You can download our simplified version of the Zxing library to use and test here: CaptureActivity.
 This is different than the released ZXing library, but is good to get you started.